A hydrocelectomy is a procedure to correct a hydrocele. A hydrocele is a buildup of fluid in the membrane that surrounds the testicle.

 - Follow care plan for chronic disease such as diabetes or obesity.

 Prior to Procedure

-- Avoiding eating or drinking after midnight prior to the procedure.
+- Avoid food or drink after midnight prior to the procedure.

 General anesthesia is used.
 You will be asleep during the procedure.

 An incision is made in either the groin crease or the scrotum.
 This will allow access to the hydrocele and the channel that carries fluid from the belly.
 Fluid is drained from the area.
 A part or all of the hydrocele sac will be removed.
 Any damage of the canal between the belly and the scrotum will be repaired.
 A temporary drain may be placed in the skin to prevent a buildup of fluids or infection.

 The incision in the skin will then be closed with stitches.
 A waterproof dressing may be applied to the incision.

 Anesthesia will prevent pain during surgery.
 The scrotum may be sore for a few days after surgery.
 Pain and discomfort can be managed with medicine.